zdravkov/kendo-docs/api/javascript/dataviz/geometry/rect.md

 #### Returns

-`kendo.dataviz.geometry.Point` The position of the bottom-left corner.
+`kendo.geometry.Point` The position of the bottom-left corner.

 ### bottomRight